A day in the life of a high school student doesn’t normally include suturing, intubation, or neck immobilization training.

 “I’d probably go rural if I did do it,” he said.

-“I really enjoyed it,” she said, adding she is going into nursing and wanted to get a jumpstart on the learning.
+“I really enjoyed it,” she insisted, adding she is going into nursing and wanted to get a jumpstart on the learning.

 Alysa Bolz, who attends Grade 11 at St. Thomas Aquinas School, said it was cool to see what nurses actually do, and would “100 per cent recommend it” to others to attend, while Ashlyn Landmark, a Grade 11 student from Provost Public High School, said the event clarified the difference between some of the jobs she had been considering for her own future career.